Norman Carton: Early career

-Throughout the 1940s, Carton exhibited and won prizes for his semi-abstract Expressionist and Surrealist paintings.
+Throughout the 1940s, Carton exhibited and won prizes for his semi-abstract Expressionist and Surrealist paintings at the Phillips, Corcoran, Carnegie Institute among other renowned institutions.
 He socialized with and was inspired by Émile Gaugin and Fernand Léger.
+He was a regular supporter and participant in exhibitions at the Pyramid Club, Philadelphia's leading African-American social club.
+He was the Founder and first President of the Philadelphia chapter of the Artists Union and later Artist's Equity Association.

 During World War II, Carton was a naval structural designer and draftsman at the Cramps Shipbuilding Corporation in Camden, New Jersey.
-Here, he created non-objective sculpture with metal.
+Here, he created non-objective sculpture with metal and collaborated with architects George Howe and Paul Philippe Cret.

 After the war, Carton co-founded a fabric design plant in Philadelphia.
-He produced hand-printed fabrics for interiors and fashion that were featured in Harper’s Bazaar, Vogue and Women’s Wear Daily.
+He produced hand-printed fabrics for interiors and fashion that were featured in Harper's Bazaar, Vogue and Women's Wear Daily.
 Original fabric designs were commissioned by notable clients including Lord & Taylor, Gimbels, and Nina Ricci.
 Some of these designs are at the Metropolitan Museum of Art.
 Carton traded his partnership in the fabric design company in 1949 to focus full-time on painting.

 Carton had his first solo exhibition in 1949 at the Philadelphia Art Alliance.
 This show was followed closely by solo exhibitions at the Laurel Gallery (New York City) and Dubin Gallery (Philadelphia).
-At this time, his exhibited work was Abstract Impressionist.
-In addition to painting, he taught classes at the Philadelphia Museum of Art and was the Founder and first President of the Philadelphia chapter of Artist’s Equity Association.
+At this time, his exhibited work was abstract impressionist.
+In addition to painting, he taught classes at the Philadelphia Museum of Art.

 The Philadelphia Museum of Art and the organization of the National Museums of France commissioned Carton to travel to Europe, mainly France, in 1950 for a color photography study of continental masterpieces.
 He was granted access to study the restoration of the Mona Lisa and was one of the very few to be given permission to remove the painting from its frame.

-During his three year stay in Paris, he had solo exhibits at La Sorbonne and Gallery Rene Breteau and was in 15 group shows in Paris salons including Les Surindependants, Salon d’Automne, and Realities Nouvelles.
-He also exhibited at the Musee d’Art Juif where he won the Prix d’Art.
+During his three-year stay in Paris, he had solo exhibits at La Sorbonne and Gallery Rene Breteau and was in 15 group shows in Paris salons including Les Surindependants, Salon d’Automne, Realities Nouvelles, and Musee d’Art Juif.
 The Cercle Paul Valery twice sponsored Carton to present lectures at the Sorbonne.
 He conducted seminars at the Louvre for the Cercle Esthetique Internationale and taught classes in and directed stage and costume design for the Theatre de Recherche at the Paris Opera.
+He studied with Jacques Villon and Léger again.
 Among his Paris artist colleagues were Chana Orloff, Earl Kerkam, Sam Francis, Claire Falkenstein, Lawrence Calcagno, Norman Bluhm, and Al Held.